Numerals in Unicode: Roman numerals

 Roman numerals originated in ancient Rome, adapted from Etruscan numerals.
 The system used in classical antiquity was slightly modified in the Middle Ages to produce the system we use today.
 It is based on certain letters which are given values as numerals.

 Roman numerals are commonly used today in numbered lists (in outline format), clockfaces, pages preceding the main body of a book, chord triads in music analysis (Roman numeral analysis), the numbering of movie and video game sequels, book publication dates, successive political leaders or children with identical names, and the numbering of some sport events, such as the Olympic Games or the Super Bowl.

 Unicode has a number of characters specifically designated as Roman numerals, as part of the Number Forms range from U+2160 to U+2188.
-This range includes both upper- and lowercase numerals, as well as pre-combined characters for numbers up to 12 (Ⅻ or XII).
+This range includes both upper- and lowercase numerals, as well as pre-combined characters for numbers up to 12 (XII).
 One reason for the existence of pre-combined numbers is to facilitate the setting of multiple-letter numbers (such as VIII) on a single horizontal line in Asian vertical text.
 The Unicode standard, however, includes special Roman numeral code points for compatibility only, stating that "[f]or most purposes, it is preferable to compose the Roman numerals from sequences of the appropriate Latin letters".

 Additionally, characters exist for archaic forms of 1000, 5000, 10,000, large reversed C (Ɔ), late 6 (ↅ, similar to Greek Stigma: Ϛ), early 50 (ↆ, similar to down arrow ↓⫝⊥), 50,000, and 100,000.
 The small reversed c, ↄ, is not intended to be used in Roman numerals, but as lower case Claudian letter Ↄ.

 If using blackletter or script typefaces, Roman numerals are set in Roman type.
 Such typefaces may contain Roman numerals matching the style of the typeface in the Unicode range U+2160–217F; if they don't exist, a matching Antiqua typeface is used for Roman numerals.

 Unicode has characters for Roman fractions in the Ancient Symbols block: sextans, uncia, semuncia, sextula, dimidia sextula, siliqua, and as.